 Pearson's Falls is a gorgeous 90-foot tall waterfall that cascades down a staircase of rock.
 It is accessed via a 1/4-mile easy hiking trail that follows the brook with several picnic tables along the way.
 It's located near U.S. 176 between the charming small towns of Saluda and Tryon (check them both out while you are there).
-It's 38 miles south of downtown Asheville (15 miles south of Hendersonville) just five miles from Exit 59 on I-26.
-It's only 40 miles from Spartanburg, SC.

 The beautiful hike through the lush forest reveals a botanical preserve with 200 species of rare wildflowers, plants and trees.
 Pearson's Falls is designated as a Blue Ridge National Heritage Area site, a North Carolina Birding Trail Site, and is included in the Smithsonian Institution's Archives of American Gardens.